Divorce and Separation Agreements

 r.lister@rotheras.co.uk

-Rebecca Lister is a Solicitor within our Family Department and specialises in children and child care proceedings, regularly representing parents during care proceedings.
+Rebecca Lister is an Associate Solicitor in our Lace Market and Derby offices.
+She works within our Family Department and specialises in domestic abuse, children and child care proceedings, taking instructions from both parents and children alike.

 Chris Bradshaw